NO FAULT DIVORCE

 The requirements for obtaining a no-fault divorce under Mississippi law are:

-- Consent — Both parties must voluntarily consent to a divorce based upon irreconcilable differences.
+- Consent — Both parties voluntarily consent to a divorce based upon irreconcilable differences.
 However, consent can be withdrawn before the divorce is final.

 - Timing — A complaint for irreconcilable differences must be on file for sixty days before a divorce can be granted.